Data protection in Switzerland: overview

-The personal data to be protected against unauthorised processing by appropriate organisational and technical means (Article 7, DPA).
+The personal data to be protected against unauthorised processing by appropriate organisational and technical means (data security) (Article 7, DPA).

 Consent is not necessarily required for the lawful processing of personal data.
-The processing of personal data is generally considered as lawful if certain principles are followed (see Question 8).
-However, consent may justify an act of data processing that would otherwise be considered unlawful (Article 13, paragraph 1, Swiss Federal Data Protection Act (DPA)).
+The processing of personal data is generally considered as lawful if the core principles of data processing are followed (see Question 8).
+However, the disclosure of sensitive data or personality profiles to third parties always requires the data subject's consent (or some other reason for justification) (Article 12, paragraph 2(b), Swiss Federal Data Protection Act (DPA)).
+Generally, consent may justify an act of data processing that would otherwise be considered unlawful (Article 13, paragraph 1, DPA).

 Consent can be implied or inferred, provided it is given voluntarily on the provision of adequate information (informed consent).
 Express consent is required for the processing of sensitive personal data or personality profiles (Article 4, paragraph 5, DPA) (see Question 11).

-It is generally recommended to ask for express consent, as this is the most clear and evidential way to prove that consent has been given.
+It is generally recommended to ask the data subject for express consent, as this is the most clear and evidential way to prove that consent has indeed been given.

-There are no specific rules that apply to consent by minors.
-The general rules on minors' capacity to act (minor's capability of judgement and consent of the minor's legal representative) are applicable.
+There are no specific rules applying to consent by minors.
+The general rules on minor's capacity to act (minor's capability of judgement and consent of the minor's legal representative) are applicable.

-If consent is not given, processing can be justified on the basis of an overriding private or public interest or by law (Article 13, paragraph 1, Swiss Federal Data Protection Act (DPA)).
+If consent cannot be requested due to practical reasons or is not given by the data subject, processing can be justified on the basis of an overriding private or public interest or by law (Article 13, paragraph 1, Swiss Federal Data Protection Act (DPA)).
 The DPA contains a non-exhaustive list of potentially overriding private interests, including the processing of data in connection with the conclusion or performance of a contract and processing for research purposes (Article 13, paragraph 2, DPA).

 Special rules apply for sensitive data and personality profiles.